blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 This tweak to vanilla MAML makes Unicorn MAML permutation invariant, as models fine-tuned on tasks including the same categories - just differently ordered - will now yield the same output predictions.
 Also, the method could be used with datasets, where the number of classes varies, without any further adaptation: It doesn't matter how many classification head weight vectors are initialized by the single meta classification head weight vector.

-Furthermore, the uniform initialization in Unicorn-MAML addresses the problem of memorization overfitting [[Yin et al., 2020]](#Yin).
+Furthermore, the uniform initialization in Unicorn-MAML addresses the problem of memorization overfitting <d-cite key="DBLP:conf/iclr/YinTZLF20"></d-cite>.
 The phenomenon describes a scenario, where a single model can learn all the training tasks only from the test data in the outer loop.
 This leads to a model that learns to perform the training tasks, but also to a model that doesn't do any fine-tuning, and thus fails do generalize to unseen tasks.
 Again, the uniform initialization of the classification head for all classes forces the model to adapt during fine-tuning, and thus prevents memorization overfitting.

 The approach is reported to perform on par with recent few-shot algorithms.